 CAT tools include a Translation Memory (TM) that records and stores past translations by human linguists.
 These memories pick up similar phrases or repeated terms between different texts and help translators deliver consistent final products and save time.

 Can machines replace translators in any way, then?

 Well, yes, they can.
-But only when translation involves of a lot of simple, repetitive language, and standard terms.
+But only when translation involves a lot of simple, repetitive language, and standard terms.
 We will see a shift from computer-assisted machine translation to human-assisted machine translation in many areas of the industry, but the human touch will always be needed.

 Also, some kinds of translation will always need to have a human in charge of them!
 Think of those texts were high quality is paramount, or those that are sensitive.
 What about texts involving confidential information?
-And those were errors might be life-threatening?
+And those where errors might be life-threatening?

 Moreover, certain areas of the translation industry, such as transcreation, literary translation, multimedia material, will always be predominantly human-centred.
 This is so because they require creativity and inventiveness!
 Who would enjoy the robotic, word-by-word translation of a poem?
 Or a machine-translated marketing slogan that fails to identify puns upon words?

 To the question, “Will Google Translate replace human translators?”, therefore, our answer is “never fully.”
 However, we’d like to finish this post on a positive note: Machines and humans can do wonders when working together.
 And we are excited about the possibilities!